Best Hockey Sticks In 2021

 - Weight1.2 pounds

-The blade, while not replaceable, is not part of the shaft.
+The blade is not part of the shaft

 Mylec makes a second appearance on our list of best hockey sticks with their “Senior” Total Hockey Stick.
 But don’t go buying this for grandpa because in hockey terms “senior” just means adult.
 The Senior Total Stick features a 58” shaft and a tough ABS blade.
 ABS stands for Acrylonitrile Butadiene Styrene and it’s a type of durable thermoplastic polymer.
 ABS plastic is highly impact resistant which makes it a good material for keyboards, power tools and hockey stick blades.